ingdir/bem-core/common.docs/reference/reference.en.md

 BEMHTML is compiled into optimized JavaScript before execution, which receives BEMJSON data and returns HTML.

-Such template can be executed at the server side as well at the client side.
+Such a template can be run on the server side as well as on the client side.

 <a id="restrictions"></a>

 #### Restrictions

-BEMHTML developers tried to create a tool with maximal flexibility, so BEMHTML is not provided with any technological limitations on the operations performed in the templates.
-In fact, everything that is possible in JavaScrip, is possible in BEMHTML-code.
+BEMHTML developers tried to create a tool with maximum flexibility, so BEMHTML does not have any technological limitations on the operations performed inside templates.

-All restrictions, which are ensuring the correctness and effectiveness of the performance, are implemented at the level of agreements on templates writing.
+In fact, everything that is possible in JavaScript, is possible in BEMHTML code as well.

+Any restrictions that keep the templating language efficient are mostly code style agreements.
-Such agreements are provided in this document as a guideline.
+Such agreements are provided in this document as guidelines.
-Therefore it's possible not to follow the conventions, however in this case it is necessary to weigh the advantages and disadvantages of the new solutions.
+Therefore it's possible not to follow the conventions, however in this case it is necessary to weigh the advantages and disadvantages of alternative approaches.

 <a id="basic"></a>